 14. Got older children?
 Outfit everyone, from toddlers to teens, at kids' clothing megastore Lester's.

 15. Peruse the jam-packed schedule of family programs and classes at the 92nd Street Y, which offers everything from dance to cooking to art and swimming.

-17. Sign up for soccer, basketball, flag football, martial arts, gymnastics, or swimming classes at massive athletics center Asphalt Green, which boasts an Olympic-size pool and a was the training home of Olympic medal winner, Lia Neal.
+17. Sign up for soccer, basketball, flag football, martial arts, or swimming classes at massive athletics center Asphalt Green, which boasts an Olympic-size pool and was the training home of Olympic medal winner Lia Neal.

 18. Kids more into mental challenges?
 Enjoy free games of chess, checkers, dominoes, or backgammon at Central Park's Chess & Checkers House.